david-mangena/mobile_automation/README.md

 appium

 ##Run tests locally
+Ensure Android device is connected to a machine with Appium installed.

+Copy and past the desired capabilities in src/main/resources/desiredCapabilitiesJson.json to appium config

+Ensure Android device is on Home Screen in case its locked with password.

 Right click the feature file and select "Run" or "Debug" to start the tests.

 ##Run tests through the commandline